Last updated August 19th, 2018.

 The Indian economy hasn’t achieved anywhere near China’s level of growth.
 Experts believe that corruption, inefficiency, high taxes, and lack of business friendliness are to blame for the country’s poor performance when compared to its peers.

-There’s better times ahead in the world’s second most populous country though.
+Yet there’s better times ahead in the world’s second most populous country.
 Prime Minister Modi has put forth numerous reforms since his election in 2014.
 Job creation, improved-business processes, and a booming Indian stock market have been hallmarks of his tenure in office.

 In fact, the IMF expects India’s economy to grow even faster than China’s starting this year and going forward.